Keto Coffee Smoothie – The Best Keto Iced Coffee

-- Almond butter – like bulletproof coffees, keto coffee smoothies use fat to create a creamy texture.
+- Almond butter – Like bulletproof coffees, keto coffee smoothies use fat to create a creamy texture.
 Butter doesn’t blend well in cold drinks.
-That’s why nut butter like peanut butter or almond butter are the best for keto breakfast smoothie recipes
+That’s why nut butter like peanut butter or almond butter is the best for keto breakfast smoothie recipes.

 - Keto vanilla collagen protein powder – this is optional, but it boosts the texture, protein, and fat of your smoothie.
 I love to use vanilla collagen powder in my keto smoothie.
 But watch out.
 Some brands sweeten their collagen powder, so you will have to decrease the erythritol to avoid an overly sweet low-carb smoothie.

 - Vanilla extract or vanilla-flavored stevia drops – add 1/4 teaspoon for a boost of vanilla.

 You can tweak coffee smoothies in so many ways!
 Below I listed my favorite keto add-ons to make this low-carb coffee smoothie even more delicious: